-You can use network endpoint groups (NEGs) as backends for some load balancers.
+You can use NEGs as backends for some load balancers.

 NEGs define how a set of endpoints should be reached, whether they are reachable, and where they are located.
 Unlike these NEG types, serverless NEGs don't contain endpoints.

-Zonal NEGs contain endpoints that can be Compute Engine VMs or services
+A zonal NEG contains one or more endpoints that can be Compute Engine VMs or